kenhding/NESA-WS/docs/userInfo.rst

 **Python:**

-Python on the server is provided via ``pyenv`` with version from 3.6-3.11.
-Installing packages via ``pip`` is allowed with virtual environment only.
-A personal/customized python environment can be managed by ``virtualenv``.
+Server-side Python is available through ``pyenv``, supporting versions 3.6-3.11.
+Package installation via pip is permitted only in a virtual environment, which you can manage using ``virtualenv``.
 For example:

 .. code-block:: console